Your cookie preferences

 • Pension Credit

-Hyperoptic's broadband coverage is less widespread than BT or Virgin Media's.
+Hyperoptic's broadband coverage is less widespread than the larger nationwide.
 So you'll have to make sure have access to its full fibre network before you seek one of its Fair Fibre plans.

 Community Fibre Essential